 Summer is in full swing and people are flocking to the seaside to swim, and dive, and have fun.
 And some are still not sure what kind of diving watch should they get before going underwater.
+In this small overview WWR tries to find an ideal ‘real’ diving wrist watch for our readers.

 What is summer to you?
 To me, this is an almost perfect time to get some energy before the next winter strikes.
 In our latitude, it lasts from the second half of May and till the second decade of August, when days get progressively shorter and rains are too cold to run barefoot in the puddles.
 So, here we have basically around 100 days to recharge our batteries before another long and cold and dirty and slushy Autumn-Winter-Spring season.